strukalex/job-profiles-rag/backend/handlers/readme.md

 Profile generation:
 - `Can you generate a profile for nuclear scientist`
-- `Can you make a profile for a senior full stack developer who works in nursing?`
+- `Can you make a profile for a occupational nurse who is also a senior full stack developer?`

-Novel (simple):
+Profile graphs:
 - `show chart of job profile views by type`
 - `Show chart of job profile views by job family (top 5)`
 - `Show chart of profile views distribution by organizational type`
 - `make a pie chart of the number of profiles by organization`
 - `show graph of profile creation by month, add readable month names`

-- `show graph of profile creation by month`
-- `Show graph of the number of profiles broken down by classification, ordered from highest to lowest, remove labels for classifications (y-axis)`
-- `make a pie chart of the number of profiles by organization`
-- `make a pie chart of the number of profiles by organization, use rainbow theme, include percentage values`
-- `make a pie chart of profiles counts broken down by job family apply normal color scheme, include percentages`

 Position request graphs:
 - `Show position request approval trends by month with a line chart`